itea1001/itea1001.github.io/index.md

 title: "Home"
 ---

 Hello.
 I am a second-year undergrad at the University of Chicago studying Computer Science, Mathematics, and Philosophy.
 I have been fortunate to work with Prof. [Chenhao Tan](https://chenhaot.com/) at the [Chicago Human+AI (CHAI) Lab](https://chicagohai.github.io/).
-I am broadly interested in natural language processing, more specifically on AI for science, hypothesis generation, compound AI systems, and interpretability.
-I am also interested in computational neuroscience and did some toy projects in high school.
+My research interests include LLM evaluation, hypothesis generation, and tool use.

-Besides research, I enjoy reading about religions, playing the clarinet, mixing cocktails, and traveling.
+Outside of research, I enjoy reading about religions, playing the clarinet, mixing cocktails, and traveling.